19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Mythril Spells/Level 1/Heal Wounds.md

 | Range    | Touch                                    |
 | Domains  | [Life](../../../Spell%20Domains/Life.md) |

-You perform a basic healing ritual increases the flow of life in a creature, it restores [Health Points](../../../../Player%20Characters/Derived%20Statistics/Health%20Points.md) equal to 1d6 + your [Wisdom](../../../../Player%20Characters/Chosen%20Statistics/Wisdom.md).
+You perform a basic healing ritual on a creature, it restores [Health Points](../../../../Player%20Characters/Derived%20Statistics/Health%20Points.md) equal to 1d6 + 1.

 (*Any additional healing then applies to the creature's [Fatigue Points](../../../../Player%20Characters/Derived%20Statistics/Fatigue%20Points.md).* *This spell can only heal mortal creatures.
 This spell does not heal [Scars](../../../../Player%20Characters/Derived%20Statistics/Scars.md).*)